-The Australian National Vetch Breeding Program (ANVBP) collaborates with growers, scientists and agronomists in South Australia, Victoria, New South Wales, Western Australia and Tasmania, running trials aimed at identifying the best-performing varieties and end uses for vetch in particular areas.
+The ANVBP collaborates with growers, scientists and agronomists in South Australia, Victoria, New South Wales, Western Australia and Tasmania, running trials aimed at identifying the best-performing varieties and end uses for vetch in particular areas.

 The ANVBP allows producers and end users in different regions to observe how present varieties are performing and to evaluate potential new varieties that could be suited to those areas.
-ANVBP focuses on breeding varieties with:
+The ANVBP focuses on breeding varieties with:

-- high yields of grain and dry matter - resistance to rust, Ascochyta blight and Botrytis grey mould - soft seed to avoid volunteer vetch weed problems in following crops - lower toxins in the grain so it is suitable as stock feed - varieties adapted to lower-rainfall areas where other pasture legume or pulse crops are performing poorly - non-shattering pods.
+- high yields of grain and dry matter - resistance to rust, Ascochyta blight and Botrytis grey mould - soft seed to avoid volunteer vetch weed problems in following crops - lower toxins in the grain so it is suitable as a stockfeed - varieties adapted to lower-rainfall areas where other pasture legume or pulse crops are performing poorly - non-shattering pods.

-There are also a few private breeding companies producing vetch for the Australian market.
+There are few private breeding companies producing vetch for the Australian market.